All Episodes

 They're all about making public opinion and shifting it.

-And I frankly pay no attention to any of it except when some of it makes an interesting conversation piece like this.
+And I frankly pay no attention to any of it, except when some of it makes an interesting conversation piece like this.

 As if you believe all these polls, you get depressed.

-Move to New Zealand, start spending all the money you have so the Obama people can't take it from you, and then make sure the last check you write is for the IRS and it bounces.
+And you're ready to cash into chips, move to New Zealand, start spending all the money you have so the Omama people can't take it from you, and then make sure the last check you write is to the IRS and it bounces.

-It just depresses people when they see it, because it makes the majority think that they're the minority.
+It just depresses people when they see it because it makes the majority think that they're the minority.

 Which is the express purpose.

-A brief timeout, back with more after this.
+Back with more after this.

-Now, here's another example of polling, and this is from the AP today, and this is straight kiss butt polling.
+Now, here's another example of polling, and this is from the AP today, and this is straight kiss-butt polling.

 This is pure polling designed to shape and move public opinion toward Obamacare.